rust-lang/blog.rust-lang.org/content/Rust-1.93.0.md

 For the Rust ecosystem, the primary motivation for this update is to receive major improvements to musl's DNS resolver which shipped in 1.2.4 and received bug fixes in 1.2.5.
-When using `musl` targets for static linking, this should make portable linux binaries that do networking more reliable, particularly in the face of large DNS records and recursive nameservers.
+When using `musl` targets for static linking, this should make portable Linux binaries that do networking more reliable, particularly in the face of large DNS records and recursive nameservers.

 However, 1.2.4 also comes with a breaking change: [the removal of several legacy compatibility symbols that the Rust libc crate was using](https://github.com/rust-lang/libc/issues/2934).